fibmixx/fibmixx/README.md

 * My main interests are NMIXX, Fate Series and Pokémon.
 * Passionate gamer, love JRPGs (such as Pokémon, Persona and Yakuza:Like a Dragon) and multiplayer games (such as LoL and Overwatch).
 * Love listening to music, primarly K-Pop, J-Pop and EDM.
-Some of my favorite artists from those genres are NMIXX, milet and underscores.
+Some of my favorite artists from those genres are NMIXX, AiNA THE END and underscores.
 * Used to play baseball competitively.

 ---